Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Cameral covers

 \begin{example} In the case when $G=\mathrm{GL}_n(\mathbb{C})$, the Weyl group $W$ is the symmetric group $S_{n}$.
 The cameral cover $\widetilde{X}_b \to X$ is then a degree $n!$-cover of $X$, while the spectral cover $\widetilde{Y}_b$ in this case has degree $n$.
 The difference is that $\widetilde{Y}_b$ here parameterizes eigenvalues of the characteristic polynomial, whereas $\widetilde{X}_b$ parameterizes orderings of the eigenvalues.
 When the point $b$ in the Hitchin base is chosen to be generic enough, and letting $S_{n-1}$ be the stabilizer of one of the eigenvalues, then the two kinds of covers above, spectral and cameral, are related by

 Note that when $n=2$, then the spectral and cameral covers are isomorphic. \end{example}

-\begin{remark} Building on the previous example, we note that in general the cameral cover dominates the root and the spectral coverings successively over a base surface (see \cite[Lemma 3.3]{Donagi93} and \Cref{fig:0} in \Cref{sec:root_covering and spectral}).
+\begin{remark} Building on the previous example, we note that in general the cameral cover dominates the root and the spectral coverings successively over a base surface (see \cite[Lem.
+3.3]{Donagi93} and \Cref{fig:0} in \Cref{sec:analytic_con}).
 In the cases when $n=2$ or $n=3$ for the group $\mathrm{GL}_n(\mathbb{C})$ though, the root covering agrees with the cameral cover. \end{remark}

-\subsubsection{WKB cameral networks}
+\section{WKB cameral networks}

-In \Cref{sec:WKB_Stokes} we have seen the construction of spectral networks and Stokes graphs, originally introduced in the case when the group $G$ is $\mathrm{SL}_n(\mathbb{C})$, $\mathrm{GL}_n(\mathbb{C})$ or of type ADE (following \cite{Gaiotto:2012rg} and \cite{LoPa}).
+In \Cref{sec:analytic_con} we have seen the construction of WKB spectral networks, originally introduced in the case when the group $G$ is $\mathrm{SL}_n(\mathbb{C})$, $\mathrm{GL}_n(\mathbb{C})$ or of type ADE (following \cite{Gaiotto:2012rg} and \cite{LoPa}).
 Below we summarize the generalization of this construction for the case of an arbitrary reductive group $G$ following the recent work of Ionita and Morrissey from \cite{Ionita}, \cite{Morrissey}, \cite{IM}.

 Let $G$ be a complex reductive Lie group and let $\Delta$ denote the set of roots of the associated Lie algebra~$\mathfrak{g}$.
 Fixing a Chevalley basis for $\mathfrak{g}$, then each root $\alpha \in \Delta$ determines an $\mathfrak{sl}_2$-triple.
 Now, let $s_{\alpha} \in W$ denote the reflection with respect to the root hyperplane $H_{\alpha}$ and denote by $p$ the quotient map $N \to T$, for the normalizer $N$ in $G$, a maximal torus $T\subset G$, and the Weyl group $W \cong N/T$.